frizio/demo-angular-rxjs-reactive-programming/README.md

 -- Event Bus (analogo a SUBJECT) globally accessible: everyone can registry and notify events;
 -- Timing: sequentiality in event registration and notification.

+### Part 3
+#### observable pattern experiments
+- First problem: mixing the ability of observe data and emitting the same data.
+-- Solution: separate the ability of register on observer and the ability to emit data

 ## Angular CLI version